vista-art/fragmentcolor/docs/guides/uniforms-and-push-constants.md

 What’s happening under the hood
 - u.offset uploads as a uniform; pc.color uses native push constants on desktop.
-- On the web, FragmentColor rewrites push constants to uniforms seamlessly — same set("pc.*") calls work.
+- On the web, FragmentColor rewrites push constants to uniforms seamlessly; the same set("pc.*") calls work.

 Pitfalls / gotchas
 - Keep values in the expected shapes: vec2 for offset, vec4 for color in this example.